Sunday, April 12, 2015

 As I help a client to reveal their core beliefs through specially crafted assignments, I get a glimpse of his or her mind code.
-I see the code which created the associated core belief.
+I see mind code which created the associated core belief.
 The core belief becomes a barrier that prevents my client from getting what he or she wants out of life.
-This type of code I term as harmful or bad code.
+This type of code I term as harmful brain code.
 Even if the display (thinking, feeling or behavior) or rational mind displays that he or she is doing well, inside he or she feels disappointed by his or her performance.
 An example can be seen in athletes, business people, and celebrities.
 Even though they are successful on the outside, their lives reflect drug addiction, anger, failed relationships, bad marriages, negative feelings, inappropriate behavior and yes sometimes even suicidal thoughts.
-If you do not believe you are a success even though other people do see you as a success, it is possible that inside you feel as though you are a failure or not good enough.
+If you do not believe you are a success, though other people do see you as a success, it is possible inside yourself, you feel as though you are a failure or not good enough.

-I also see the good code.
+I also see good mind code.
 Good code can motivate a person toward happiness, compassion, fulfillment, satisfaction or success.
-Example of good code is "I can accomplish anything," I am whatever I want," "If I work hard I will always succeed," "I am good enough" and "I am a good person."
+Example of good mind code is "I can accomplish anything," I am whatever I want," "If I work hard I will always succeed," "I am good enough" and "I am a good person."